Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Related Work

 \subsection{Spinning Radar Navigation}

 Spinning radar navigation has recently seen a surge of interest \cite{a_new_wave_radar, radar_survey_2, venon2022millimeter}.
-Odometry and localization methods have typically been split into iterative closest point (ICP)-style pointcloud matching approaches \cite{Cen_filtering, are_we_ready_for, Adolfsson_Magnusson_Alhashimi_Lilienthal_Andreasson_2023}, scan matching approaches \cite{masking_by_moving, Checchin_Gérossier_Blanc_Chapuis_Trassoudaine_2010}, and feature matching approaches \cite{under_the_radar, hero_paper}.
-These have largely ignored Doppler-based distortion, and, owing to the limitations of previously available hardware, have not extracted Doppler measurements directly.
-In our previous work, we looked at correcting Doppler distortion in a spinning radar through the use of the vehicle ego-motion velocity estimate \cite{do_we_need_to_compensate}.
+Odometry and localization methods have typically been split into iterative closest point (ICP)-style pointcloud matching approaches \cite{Cen_filtering, cen2019, are_we_ready_for, Adolfsson_Magnusson_Alhashimi_Lilienthal_Andreasson_2023, 10610311}, scan matching approaches \cite{masking_by_moving, Checchin_Gérossier_Blanc_Chapuis_Trassoudaine_2010}, and feature matching approaches \cite{under_the_radar, hero_paper, 10160997}.
+These have largely ignored Doppler-based distortion, and, owing to the limitations of previously available hardware, have not extracted Doppler measurements directly. \citet{do_we_need_to_compensate} corrected Doppler distortion in a spinning radar through the use of the vehicle ego-velocity estimate.